The Ultimate Resource for Video Game Design

 Upset with the low review scores in the West, the game’s director suggested that people not approach the game “from a Western point of view”.

-In other words, Japanese players have no problem with linear games as long as the gameplay is fun and story is enticing.
+In other words, Japanese players have no problem with linear games as long as the gameplay is fun and the story is enticing.

 Western gamers, however, want choices.